-Established in 1975 as the 19th accredited school of public health in the nation, the Arnold School of Public Health at the University of South Carolina continues to experience record enrollments with major growth in student enrollment and faculty research funding.
-We have a broad range of academic programs, world-renowned areas of research expertise and far-reaching centers and community programs.
+The Arnold School of Public Health was established in 1975 as the 19th accredited school of public health in the nation and remains the only accredited school or program of public health in South Carolina.
+The School has a rapidly growing undergraduate program, diverse and vibrant graduate programs, and continues to experience record growth in faculty research funding and research impact.
+We have a broad range of academic programs, world-renowned areas of research expertise, and far-reaching centers and community programs.
 The Arnold School of Public Health is improving public health by preparing future scholars and the public health work force as well as conducting, translating and disseminating groundbreaking research.
-Our six departments are home to nationally recognized faculty, award-winning students, and impactful research and community engagement activities.
+Our Departments are home to nationally recognized faculty, award-winning students, and impactful research and community engagement activities.